renocrypt/reno-business/content/en/psychology/mood-and-neurotransmitter-pathways/index.md

   - **Anxiety Disorders:** Serotonin imbalance is also implicated in anxiety, phobias, and obsessive-compulsive disorder (OCD).
   - **Schizophrenia:** Some theories suggest that serotonin could modulate other neurotransmitter systems that are dysfunctional in schizophrenia.

+**Medications**

+- **Selective Serotonin Reuptake Inhibitors (SSRIs)**: such as Fluoxetine, Sertraline, and Citalopram.
+Used primarily for depression and anxiety disorders.
+- **Serotonin-Norepinephrine Reuptake Inhibitors (SNRIs)**: such as Venlafaxine and Duloxetine.
+These treat depression, anxiety, and neuropathic pain.

 ### 2. **Dopamine**

 - **Disorders Associated:**